interl0per/CirclePacking/README.md

 Use the right and left arrow keys to employ different heuristics to move towards a circle packing.

-Use the 'm' key to turn on Mobius transformations.
-Then, drag with a right click to apply the transformations.
+Use the 'spacebar' to cycle through representations of the circle packing.
+Including the dual packing, the space of mobius transformations and the sterographic projection onto the sphere.
+In the latter two views, drag the mouse to apply the mobius transformations/rotate the sphere.

-Use the 'k' key to visualize the Koebe polyhedron and the packing on the sphere.
+Use the 'c' key to clear the visualization space.

 Authors
 -------